-Before launching the boat, make sure that everything is completely in order, for example that the motor is mounted and ready to start up and that the rudder and centre board are fixed in upper position, doublecheck that the depth and speed transducer is mounted so water does not get into the boat, have mooring lines ready etc. Be careful of wind and current from the side - have the fenders ready.
+Before launching the boat, make sure that everything is completely in order, for example:

+- ✓ That the motor is mounted and ready to start. - ✓ That the rudder and centreboard are fixed in the upper position. - ✓ Doublecheck that the depth and speed transducer is mounted, so water does not get into the boat. - ✓ Have mooring lines etc. ready. - ✓ Be careful of wind and current from the side. - ✓ Have the fenders ready.

-You now drive the boat down the slip, but only so the rubber on the tires and not more is in the water.
-Do not launch with too much side wind and waves.
+You can now drive the boat down the slip, but only so the rubber on the tires is in the water - not further!

+Do not launch with too much side wind and waves!

-The same procedure but in reverse order goes for taking the boat out of the water.
+The same procedure in reverse order goes for taking the boat out of the water.

-Never launch or drive down a ramp with green wet slippery seagrass, this may cause the trailer and the car to slide into the water.
+Never launch or drive down a ramp with green wet slippery seagrass, this may cause the trailer and the car to slide into the water!

-VERY IMPORTANT
+IMPORTANT:

-It is EXTREMLY important that the boat goes straight in and out on the trailer - in the centre!!!!
-Check when launching or pulling the boat out on the trailer, that the back folding ramp on the trailer is free to pivot - VERY important.
+It is extremely important that the boat goes straight in and out on the trailer - in the centre!!!!

+Check when launching or pulling the boat out on the trailer, that the back folding ramp on the trailer is free to pivot - it is very important.

-LAUNCHING WITH A CRANE:
+LAUNCHING WITH A CRANE

-If you are unable to launch from the trailer, a travel lift or a crane with lifting straps can be used carefully by putting these around the centre hull only from side to side just in front of the forward wings and behind the aft wings to lift the boat.
-You can do this only when the float is folded a bit out or even more - NEVER use lifting straps around all 3 hulls.
+If you are unable to launch from the trailer, a travel lift or a crane with lifting straps can be used carefully by putting these around the main hull - only from side to side, just in front of the forward wings and behind the aft wings to lift the boat.
+You can only do this when the float is folded a bit out or even more - NEVER use lifting straps around all 3 hulls.